Healthy Homes Assessment Te Mata

 Callum

-What time do I need to be in compliance with my Healthy Homes Standards?
+What time Do I require to meet requirements of the Healthy Homes Standards?

 Te Mata Healthy Homes Compliance Timeframes

-Tenancies commenced between 1 July 2019 to 30 June 2021
+Tenancies signed from 1 July 2019 to 30 June 2021

-• A Healthy Homes Statement of Intent to Comply An Insulation Statement as well as an Insurance Statement must be included with any new, renewed or modified tenancy agreement.
+• A Healthy Homes Declaration of Intent along with an Insulation Declaration and an Insurance Statement must be included with any new, renewed or amended tenancy agreement.

-From July 1st 2021
+From 1 July 2021

-• All boarding households (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.

-From 1 July 2023
+Starting 1 July 2023

-From 1 July 2024
+Starting 1 July 2024

-• All rental houses must comply with the Healthy Homes Standard regardless of when the tenancy first began.
+• All rental houses are required to comply with Healthy Homes Standard regardless of the time of the first day of tenancy.

 Unreasonable Gaps & Holes